+9

-Bond Life: 10 years
+Bond Life: 10 ye ears

-Annual Debt Service Payment: \$34,000
+Annual Debt Service Payment: \$34,0 000

-Annual Operating Costs: \$0
+Annual Operating Costs: \$ 0

-Attributable Revenues: \$0
+Attributable Revenues: \$ 0

-Net Operating Budget Impact: \$34,000
+Net Operating Budget Impact: \$34,0 000

 Passenger Bus Replacement

 Project Description: This project entails the purchase of two passenger vans.
 The current passenger vans are used for the Inmate Work Program in the Monroe County Parks.
 The vans have continuous maintenance problems and need to be replaced.